dmartinezphd/dmartinezphd.github.io/_posts/2022-10-15-student-evaluations-and-the-rise-of-the-review-culture.md

 ---
-title:  "Student Evaluations and the Rise of Review Culture"
+title:  "Student Evaluations and the Rise of the Review Culture"
 layout: post
 tags: academia
 ---